Grove Studio | How We Work

 questions

-My partner and I have very different aesthetic styles.
-Do we need to agree on a style or make a mood board before we meet?
+My partner and I have very different aesthetic tastes.
+Do we need to agree on a style before we meet?

-Should we send you our list of practical requirements before our first meeting?
+Should we send our list of practical requirements before our first meeting?

-Can you guarantee the project will come in exactly on budget?
+Can you guarantee the project will come in on budget?

 Do I really need to engage you for the construction phase?